Did you know: Cranking is the first action in an automobile engine?

 2. Cranking Wheel:

-Secondly, back in the Nineteenth century when the automobiles were in their infant stage, all the automobile components were pre-dominantly mechanical in nature and operation.
+Secondly, back in the nineteenth century, all the automobile components were pre-dominantly mechanical in nature and operation when automobiles were in their infant stage.
 There was no system of generation and storage of the electric current back then.
-Thus, it could not be used as the means to power different electrical instruments as there were none.
+Thus, it could not be used as there were no means to power different electrical instruments as there were none.
 Hence, the duty of cranking the engine was left to its mechanical components.

-The Benz Motorwagen – A light carriage for personal transport which is commonly regarded as the ‘World's First Automobile’ produced way back in 1886.
+The Benz Motorwagen – A light carriage for personal transport is commonly regarded as the ‘World's First Automobile’ produced way back in 1886.
 The Benz-Motorwagen was a simple three-wheeler with a single-shaft handle to steer the front wheel.
-It was powered by a horizontally mounted Benz 954 cc, single-cylinder, four-stroke engine which produced 2⁄3 horsepower (0.50 kW) at 250 rpm.
-This tiny single cylinder engine had an ‘open crankcase’ supported by a bigger flywheel.
-The flywheel also acted as 'Cranking Wheel' to rotate and start the engine since there were no electric starter motors back then.
+It was powered by a horizontally mounted Benz 954 cc, single-cylinder, four-stroke engine, which produced 2⁄3 horsepower (0.50 kW) at 250 rpm.
+This tiny single-cylinder engine had an ‘open crankcase’ supported by a bigger flywheel.
+The flywheel also acted as a 'Cranking Wheel' to rotate and start the engine since there were no electric starter motors back then.

 Watch here world's first automotive engine running:

 As the automobile industry started evolving, the innovations replaced old technologies.
 The internal combustion engines became more sophisticated, which featured a ‘closed' crank-case.
 Most of the engine parts such as connecting rods, counter-weights & the fly-wheel itself found their place inside a ‘flywheel housing’ in the ‘closed crankcase’ construction while the engine itself got under a closed hood/bonnet.
 As a result, the fly-wheel became inaccessible.
 Hence, the closed hood did not provide enough space to rotate it from the inside of the engine hood.